-INDEPENDENT ACCOUNTANT'S REPORT ON CENTRAL PURCHASING SYSTEM, INVENTORY CONTROL SYSTEM AND PURCHASE CLERK SCHEDULES (REQUIRED BY SECTION 31-7-115, MISS.
-CODE ANN.
-(1972))
+INDEPENDENT ACCOUNTANT'S REPORT ON CENTRAL PURCHASING SYSTEM.
+INVENTORY CONTROL SYSTEM AND PURCHASE CLERK SCHEDULES (REQUIRED BY SECTION 31-7-115, MISSISSIPPI CODE OF 1972 ANNOTATED)

-We have examined Perry County, Mississippi's (the County) compliance with establishing and maintaining a central purchasing system and inventory control system in accordance with Section 31-7-101 through 31-7-127, Miss.
-Code Ann.
-(1972) and compliance with the purchasing requirements in accordance with the bid requirements of Section 31-7-13, Miss.
-Code Ann.
-(1972) during the year ended September 30, 2023.
+We have examined Perry County, Mississippi's (the County) compliance with establishing and maintaining a central purchasing system and inventory control system in accordance with Sections 31-7-101 through 31-7-127.
+Mississippi Code of 1972 Annotated and compliance with the purchasing requirements in accordance with bid requirements of Section 31-7-13.
+Mississippi Code of 1972 Annotated during the year ended September 30, 2022.
 The Board of Supervisors of Perry County, Mississippi is responsible for the County's compliance with those requirements.
 Our responsibility is to express an opinion on the County's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the County's compliance with those requirements and performing other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the County's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe our examination provides a reasonable basis for our opinion.
 Our examination does not provide a legal determination on the County's compliance with specified requirements.
-The Board of Supervisors of Perry County, Mississippi, has established centralized purchasing for all funds of the County and has established an inventory control system.
+The Board of Supervisors of Perry County.
+Mississippi, has established centralized purchasing for all funds of the County and has established an inventory control system.
 The objective of the central purchasing system is to provide reasonable, but not absolute, assurance that purchases are executed in accordance with state law.